Kona

 Inference is routed through a priority plus queue-aware dispatcher across a small GPU fleet:

 Scaling this layer is a promotion path, not a rewrite.
-When the 5070 Ti is no longer enough on its own, the next step is to move the rack-hosted RTX 5090 off standby and dedicate it to Kona full-time.
-If that ceiling is reached, the RTX PRO 6000 Blackwell follows on a temporary basis while longer-term capacity decisions get made.
+When the dedicated 5090 is no longer enough on its own, the next step is to dedicate the RTX PRO 6000 Blackwell on a temporary basis while longer-term capacity decisions get made.
 The scheduler, the failover, and the health checks that drive all of this are already in place; growing the dedicated tier is a configuration change, not a project.

 Storage

-Postgres data lives on local NVMe on the primary node, not on NFS.
+Postgres data lives on local NVMe on the nodes that host each cluster's instances, not on NFS.
 The commit-path fsync latency matters more than the bytes-per-second number on a rescue workload, and pulling NFS out of that path cut per-commit fsync from roughly 12 ms to roughly 3 ms. Consumer NVMe plus full-disk encryption floors at around that 3 ms, so there's no deeper well to drill without enterprise drives with power-loss protection.
 It hasn't been the bottleneck in practice.

 Shared state that needs to outlive a single node (media uploads, backup artifacts, the in-cluster object store) lives on a ZFS pool on a separate NAS, served over NFS.
 The pool is three-way RAIDZ2, so any two drives in a vdev can fail before data is at risk, and the dataset is encrypted at rest.
 Kubernetes consumes it via static PersistentVolumes plus the nfs-csi driver.